WNCP-AI/skymarket-instructions/tracks/developer/steps/05-context-management.md

 # Example with clear precedence:
 @docs/specs/payment/PAYMENT.md

-Implement our exact 15% platform fee structure and escrow system as specified, using Stripe Connect's current marketplace patterns for the technical implementation.
+Implement our variable pricing structure and secure payment handling as specified, using Stripe's current payment processing patterns for the technical implementation.

 use context7
 ```